buddhist-uni/buddhist-uni.github.io/about.md

 ---

 The Open Buddhist University is an unaccredited, digital resource run by Khemarato Bhikkhu since 2020.

-It is based on
+Its mission is to provide a free, English-language curriculum in Buddhist Studies from the perspective of "Early Buddhism."[^ebts]

-[his personal library on Google Drive](https://drive.google.com/open?id=1RJi6bEXa25zizGdsm5evCycYuY6a2D8r){:target="_blank" ga-event-value="{{ site.data.ga.drive_folder_value }}"}
+The website is based on
-which he shared with his friends after his ordination in Thailand [in 2019.](https://discourse.suttacentral.net/t/bgl-a-buddhist-g-library/13095?u=khemarato.bhikkhu){:target="_blank" ._}
+[Khemarato Bhikkhu's personal library on Google Drive](https://drive.google.com/open?id=1RJi6bEXa25zizGdsm5evCycYuY6a2D8r){:target="_blank" ga-event-value="{{ site.data.ga.drive_folder_value }}"}
-For more information about how the collection is managed, take a peek [behind the scenes](https://buddhistuniversity.net/COLLECTION_POLICY/)!
+which he [shared publicly](https://discourse.suttacentral.net/t/bgl-a-buddhist-g-library/13095?u=khemarato.bhikkhu){:target="_blank" ._} after his ordination in Thailand in 2019.
-He hopes that you'll find this website useful and welcomes any feedback or questions at the email at the bottom of the page.
+He hopes that you'll find these resources helpful and welcomes any feedback or questions at the email at the bottom of the page.

 You can find [a video introduction to this website on YouTube](https://youtu.be/TPmTxHuQ9AI?t=22s), and can connect with Khemarato Bhikkhu and other students of Early Buddhism over at the [SuttaCentral: Discuss and Discover](https://discourse.suttacentral.net/?u=khemarato.bhikkhu){:target="_blank" ga-event-value="0.2"} forum.